jianglucyy/507finalproject/README.md

 This project is an **interactive program** that gives you various information about a specific pokemon, specific type(s) of pokemon, specific generation of pokemon, or all pokemon.
 There are 4 simple data presentations, in the form of a pie chart, a bar graph, a scatter plot, and a table.

-**Data sources used, including instructions for a user to access the data sources** Crawling [and scraping] multiple pages in a site you haven’t used before - 8 Challenge Points The website I used was https://pokemondb.net/pokedex/.
+**Data sources used, including instructions for a user to access the data sources**
+* Crawling [and scraping] multiple pages in a site you haven’t used before - 8 Challenge Points
+* The website I used was https://pokemondb.net/pokedex/
-There are no API calls, and thus this project does not require any API keys.
+* There are no API calls, and thus this project does not require any API keys

 **Any other information needed to run the program**
 No extra information is needed to run the program.